AndrewMichael2020/mermaid-exporter/README.md

 Steps:
 1. Create runtime secrets in Secret Manager (e.g. `NEXT_PUBLIC_FIREBASE_API_KEY`, `NEXT_PUBLIC_FIREBASE_PROJECT_ID`, `GEMINI_API_KEY`, etc.)
 2. Grant access to your Cloud Run service account for Secret Manager (Secret Manager -> Add Member -> serviceAccount:<SERVICE_ACCOUNT_EMAIL> -> Secret Manager Secret Accessor)
+    - Ensure the runtime revision service account (often `PROJECT_NUMBER-compute@developer.gserviceaccount.com` or a custom one) has `roles/secretmanager.secretAccessor` on each secret it must read.
 3. Configure the GitHub Actions secrets listed above in your repository settings
 4. Push to `main` – the workflow will build the image and deploy it to Cloud Run using the secrets mapped at runtime via `--update-secrets`.